DevOpsBootcamp/website/source/configuration-management.rst

 .. note::

-    Since Puppet designed it's own language for Configuration managent you are more limited in what you can express with Puppet, but this isn't always a bad thing.
-It's feature rich and can do pretty much anything Chef can.
+    Since Puppet designed its own language you are more limited in what you can express, but this isn't always a bad thing.
+It's feature rich and can do pretty much anything that Chef can.

 Ansible Example